TepidJesus/CloudCrack/README.md

 - **Create** - Enter create mode
 - **Show** all - Show all hash jobs and their status for this session
 - **Show** <job_num> - Show the status of a specific hash job
+- **Cancel** <job_num> - Cancel a job

 ## Known Issues (PLEASE READ!)
 - After an EC2 instance shuts down there is current a ~2 minute period before AWS releases the assocaited vCPU's back to your account.
 This means if you have a low limit you may have two wait ~2 minutes between submitting jobs if you let the instance sit idle for 60 seconds without submitting another hash job as this triggers the cost-saving auto shutdown.
+FIX IN PROGRESS
+- It is currently not possible to cancel a job that is not being completed.
+E.g if status of the Job is 'QUEUED' it cannot be canceled.
+The current work around is to wait until the job is 'RUNNING' before canceling or exit CloudCrack as this will delete the queues.
+This is an AWS SQS FIFO Queue limitation that I'm working on.

 ## Future Development

 The future development of CloudCrack will focus on the following areas:

-- **Better Hashcat Integration**: Expanding support for HashCat features such as more advanced mask options and niche attack modes.
+- **Better Hashcat Integration**: Expanding support for HashCat features such as more advanced mask options and more attack modes and adding some of the more niche Hashcat features (e.g the Brain server function).
 - **Live Progress Updates**: Adding support for auto-refresh of job progress and other QoL UI improvements.
 - **Improved User Experience**: Incorporating user feedback to enhance the usability, performance, and efficiency of CloudCrack.
 This will also include more verbose error handling and recovery methods.